Kaiapoi High School Kaiapoi High School

 To be accepted for this course, students must have earned a minimum of 9 credits from Level 2 Media Studies or Level 2 English, or have received HOF approval.

-From television to cinema, radio to podcasts, social media to blogs and vlogs, and everything in between – media studies plays a big part of our every day.
-And it’s never been so relevant than in the internet age, where actors, singers, and personalities can make their own celebrity online using their media skills.
-As technology, creativity, and competition increases, these skills become more in demand all over the world.
+From television to cinema, radio to podcasts, social media to blogs and vlogs, and everything in between, media studies play a big part in our everyday lives.
+This has never been more relevant than in the internet age, where actors, singers, and personalities can make their own celebrity online using their media skills.
+As technology, creativity, and competition increase, these skills become more in demand all over the world.

 Course Overview